reactjs/react.dev/content/docs/accessibility.md

 ### Setting the document title

-Set the document `<title>` to correctly describe the current page content as this ensures that the user remains aware of the current page context:
+Set the document `<title />` to correctly describe the current page content as this ensures that the user remains aware of the current page context:

 - [WCAG - Understanding the Document Title Requirement](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-title.html)